tmobile/magentaA11y/_checklist-native/checkbox.md

     - If necessary, you may change the accessibility trait of the button to `notEnabled`, but this may overwrite the current accessibility role of the button.
 - **SwiftUI**
   - For checked state, if necessary: Set accessibility value to "Checked" with `accessibility(:)`
-  - For unchecked state, if necessary: Set accessibility value to "Checked" with `accessibilityValue(:)`
+  - For unchecked state, if necessary: Set accessibility value to "Unchecked" with `accessibilityValue(:)`
   - For disabled, use view modifier `disabled()`.

 ### Focus